Adyen/adyen-magento2/README.md

     </job>
 </group>
 ```

-## Vault ##
-For enabling vault you need the following permissions:
-rechargeSynchronousStoreDetails ask adyen support to enable this
- Toggle one the following API responses.
-This can be done in the CA of Adyen inside API and Responses (settings -> API and Responses)
-* Card summary
-* Expiry date
-* Variant

 ## Support
 You can create issues on our Magento Repository.
 In case of specific problems with your account, please contact  <a href="mailto:support@adyen.com">support@adyen.com</a>.